While its AstraZeneca covid vaccinations are suspended, Europe is confronting a third wave

 “If we continue with this approach, we will have to pause the vaccination campaign over and over again,” every time unusual deaths or medical conditions emerge after a vaccination, he said.
 “That’s a dangerous slope.”

-Recognizing that even a short pause may have long-term impact on acceptance, French Prime Minister Jean Castex declared Tuesday that he would be among the first to get an AstraZeneca vaccine once his country’s suspension is lifted, assuming regulators declare that it’s safe.
-British Prime Minister Boris Johnson also said he’d get a vaccine from the manufacturer “very shortly,” amid reports that Brits were skipping their vaccine appointments this week.
+Recognizing that even a short pause may have a long-term impact on acceptance, French Prime Minister Jean Castex declared Tuesday that he would be among the first to get an AstraZeneca vaccine once his country’s suspension is lifted, assuming regulators declare that it’s safe.
+British Prime Minister Boris Johnson also said he’d get a vaccine from the manufacturer “very shortly,” amid reports that Britons were skipping their vaccine appointments this week.

 The suspensions “have damaged confidence in vaccinations very much,” said Antoni Trilla, dean of the medical school at the University of Barcelona, whose hospital has 900 doses of AstraZeneca’s vaccine in its freezers.

-“People will say, ‘I don’t want the one that’s been on TV or in the newspaper that produced strange things, I want the other one,’” he said.
+“People will say, ‘I don’t want the one that’s been on TV or in the newspaper that produced strange things, I want the other one,’ ” he said.

 Even if the vaccine does turn out to increase the risk of blood clots, that may turn out to be an acceptable risk, he said.